ZubairL/BuzzBid/README.md

-## Full-Stack Web Application for Buying and Selling Items
+## Full-Stack Web Application for Buying, Listing and Selling Items

 This is a robust full-stack web application built using MySQL, Java, Spring Boot, and HTML/CSS.
 The application enables users to buy, sell, and list items seamlessly, providing a user-friendly platform for online transactions.